 The use of raw material that would otherwise be wasted makes Cupro a real alternative to cotton, whose production is quite intensive in terms of resources, particularly water.
 Nevertheless, the chemicals applied during its treatment, together with the high levels of energy required for the production of Cupro have led some producers to question the future of this artificial fiber.

-Cupro's process does begin with cellulose obtained from small cotton threads collected in the fields where it is planted.
+Cupro's process does begin with cellulose obtained from small cotton linters collected in the fields where it is planted.

 This cellulose is first treated in a solution of ammonia and copper.
 Then it is dipped in caustic soda and subsequently filtered to remove potentially harmful chemicals to the skin.

 The solution obtained is then forced to pass through spinnerets, in order to gain the form of fiber.
 Again, it is exposed to chemical baths.
 These substances can be used over and over, but not forever.
 Sooner or later, they are replaced and how they are stored and further processed can be potentially dangerous, even leading some countries to ban their production.